This is the second of a series of posts on worldview theory and implications for faith.

 (Gospel of Mark, Chapter 4)

 I remember as a child in the late 1960s and early 1970s, there was this rise of young people who were living in the famous “hippie” culture but converted and became “Jesus freaks.”
 They showed up at our church and were all filled with enthusiasm about Jesus, but they had no cognitive and intellectual foundation.
-But after awhile, the movement dwindled.
-Many new converts did the work and became more traditional Christians; they had an important effect on the course of Christianity in the 80s and 90s.
-But most wandered away.
+After awhile, the movement dwindled.
+Many new converts did the work and became mature Christians; they had an important effect on the course of Christianity in the 80s and 90s.
+But many wandered away.
 The problem is that enthusiasm is not structural strength.
 It’s a little like marriage — the infatuation of early love is wonderful, but it’s not something that is sustainable.
 It crumbles as you get to know your partner’s failings.
 It falls apart as one discovers that successful marriage is work and compromise.
 It erodes in the face of the challenges of finances, sickness, and age.
 The love of a couple that has been married for 40 years still can have flashes of that old infatuation, but at its base it is a very different – and much stronger — thing.
 So it is with building a Christian (or any) worldview.
 You have to do the work to develop the strength of structure to withstand challenge.

 3.2 The cultural/nominal Christian — accommodation and the secular worldview